So many of us have hang ups with giving up something we start.

 The reason behind the action is the main difference between giving up and moving forward.
 Let’s go over how to analyze the situation, but heads up: it requires brutal honesty.

 1. Ask yourself why you want to stop.
 Keep going deeper by asking yourself, “Why?” to every answer until you get as specific as possible.

 2. Is the reason sound?
 A simple way to answer this question is asking yourself whether or not this suffering will go away with time if you keep going down this path.
-Is it one that will strengthen your body or your mind by pushing through?
+Is it one that will strengthen your body or your mind by embracing discomfort?
 Or is it one that will only make you more miserable, and wouldn’t be fixed with time or practice?

 3. Determine the verdict.
 If you are quitting this path simply because it’s putting your outside your comfort zone, then you are giving up.
 If you are quitting because you are absolutely miserable and it’s not something that time and practice will fix, then you need to move forward with a new plan.